simlu/xmonad/handson.md

 Use `TAB` to autocomplete folder and files.

 ### Xmonad
 Xmonad is the windowing system.
 No more bloat.
-It's heavily customized, but the basic functionality should be the same:
+It's heavily customized, but the basics work as usual.
 Switch between workspaces: `ALT + 0-9`
 Kill a Program: `ALT + SHIFT + C`
 Key combinations can be found [here](https://wiki.haskell.org/wikiupload/b/b8/Xmbindings.png).